fumieval/rhythm-game-tutorial/draft.md

 ### Playing a music

 Groove is important.
 It's time to play a music.
-Our first game is as follows:
+Our first game is as follows(`src/music-only.hs`):

 ```haskell
 main = runSystemDefault $ do